 Environmental, Population & Conservation Psychology Bulletin

-The Division 34 newsletter is published two times a year.
+The Div.
+34 newsletter is published two times a year.
 It is an unrefereed forum for the sharing of new, ideas, and opinions in population and environmental psychology.
 There are two issues per year, Fall and Spring, and the deadlines for submissions are around the middle of October and May (respectively).
 The Spring issue typically contains the abstracts of papers people plan to present at the APA convention.
 Division members are encouraged to submit news/announcements, opinion pieces, brief research reports, and other articles to the Bulletin.
 If you are interested in contributing, contact the editor.

 Environmental Psychology Journals & Newsletters